Yu-Gi-Oh! Dark Duel Stories: Card creation

 Dark Duel Stories allows the player to "create" cards using a top-half and a bottom-half Monster Card Part, which are earned by winning duels.
 Different card parts will produce different ATK and DEF results.
 After creation, these cards go to their in-game card trunk and can be put into their Deck later, provided they have made room for the card and their deck cost limit or Duelist Level meets the required level.

 Development

 The game was originally scheduled to release in North America in November 2001.

 Release

 Dark Duel Stories came bundled with three cards for the Yu-Gi-Oh!
 TCG that can be used in the real card game.
 Dark Duel Stories was packaged with two different sets of cards: Set 1 consists of Exodia the Forbidden One, Dark Magician and Blue Eyes White Dragon and Set 2 had Acid Trap Hole, Seiyaryu, and Salamandra.
 All 6 cards can be used in-game by collecting them after a won duel, or by using the password printed on the card.

+The game was re-released in 2025 as part of the Yu-Gi-Oh!
+Early Days Collection game compilation.